mortinso/Libft/README.md

 ### **3. Using it**

-To use my ft_printf, simply include its header with the correct path in your code:
+To use my libft, simply include its header with the correct path in your code:

 ```C
 #include "<PATH>/libft.h"